Alberta's Calgary Centre / North Hill Centre

 Trademarks for some of the major charter DEVONSHIRE tenants.
 As one might have guessed, each one of these chains are now out of business.
 Miracle Food Mart became the first to fold, in 1989, followed by Miracle Mart (a discount department store), in 1992.
 Aikenhead's Hardware was defunct by 1994.
 Technically, the Simpson's-Sears nameplate had been phased out in 1973.
 Sears Canada (its successor) would finally bite the proverbial dust in January 2018.

-We return to our focus on the "good old days" with a circa-1971 DEVONSHIRE MALL floor plan.
-Like many malls of the period, the 497,200 square foot facility was a dumbbell design structure with an anchor at each end.
+We return to our focus on the good old days of retail with a circa-1971 DEVONSHIRE MALL floor plan.
+Like many malls of the period, the facility was a dumbbell design structure with an anchor at each end.
 Conspicuous in its absence is any type of 5 & 10 store.

 Between 1973 and '74, an eastward expansion was built onto the existing complex, increasing its gross leasable area to approximately 747,200 square feet.
 The project added two anchors; Toronto's Simpsons and C.H.
 Smith (a.k.a.
 "Smith's of Windsor").